MabOneSdk/azure-powershell/src/DataProtection/docs/Find-AzDataProtectionRestorableTimeRange.md

 ## PARAMETERS

 ### -BackupInstanceName
-The name of the backup instance for which to fetch the restorable time range.
+The name of the backup instance

 ```yaml
 Type: System.String